 Let’s face it, being a rodent must be tough.
-You are faced with danger on a daily basis.
-Being outside means you are in danger of being hunted from the ground and from the air.
+You are faced with danger daily.
+Being outside means you are in danger of being hunted from the ground and the air.
 Foxes, birds, and many other predators are out to get these rodents.

-10 Signs Of Rats In Your Attic
+9 Signs Of Rats In The Attic

 It may concern you to know that even breathing in dust contaminated with Rat urine can transmit Hantavirus Pulmonary Syndrome.